-As of our IPO in March 2021, the fair value of the common shares is determined by the market value of our shares on the Nasdaq Global Select Market under the symbol "LVTX."
+As of the IPO in March 2021, the fair value of the common shares is determined by the market value of its shares on the Nasdag Global Select Market under the symbol "LVTX."

-Prior to our IPO, the fair value of the common shares was determined by the Company's management board and supervisory board and took into account the most recently available valuation of common shares performed by an independent valuation firm and the assessment of additional objective and subjective factors the Company believed were relevant and which may have changed from the date of the most recent valuation through the date of the grant.
+Prior to its IPO, the fair value of the common shares was determined by the management board and supervisory board and took into account the most recently available valuation of common shares performed by an independent valuation firm and the assessment of additional objective and subjective factors the Company believed were relevant and which may have changed from the date of the most recent valuation through the date of the grant.

-The Company's management board and supervisory board considered numerous objective and subjective factors to determine their best estimate of the fair value of our common shares as of each grant date, including:
+The board considered numerous objective and subjective factors to determine their best estimate of the fair value of its common shares as of each grant date, including:

-- the progress of its research and development programs; - achievement of enterprise milestones, including entering into collaboration and licensing agreements, as well as funding milestones; - contemporaneous third-party valuations of the Company's common shares for its most recent share issuances; - its need for future financing to fund operations; - the rights and preferences of its preference shares and its preference shares relative to the Company's common shares; - the likelihood of achieving a discrete liquidity event, such as a sale of the Company or an initial public offering given prevailing market conditions; and - external market and economic conditions impacting its industry sector.
+- the progress of its research and development programs; - achievement of enterprise milestones, including entering into collaboration and licensing agreements, as well as funding milestones;

+- contemporaneous third-party valuations of the Company's common shares for its most recent share issuances; - its need for future financing to fund operations; - the rights and preferences of its preference shares and its preference shares relative to the Company's common shares; - the likelihood of achieving a discrete liquidity event, such as a sale of the Company or an initial public offering given prevailing market conditions; and - external market and economic conditions impacting its industry sector.

 In determining the fair values of the common shares as of each grant date, three generally accepted approaches were considered: income approach, market approach and cost approach.
 In addition, the guidance prescribed by the American Institute of Certified Public Accounts Audit and Accounting Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation had been considered.
 The "prior sale of company stock" method, a form of the market approach, had been applied to estimate the total enterprise value.
 The prior sale of company stock method considers any prior arm's length sales of the Company's equity securities.
-Considerations factored into the analysis included: the type and amount of equity sold, the estimated volatility, the estimated time to liquidity, the risk-free rate, the timing compared to the common shares valuation date and the financial condition and structure of the Company stock and external financing rounds.
-For determining the value of the Company's shares, the prior sale of company stock method had been relied on to estimate the total value of its equity.
+Considerations factored into the analysis included: the type and amount of equity sold, the estimated volatility, the estimated time to liquidity, the risk-free rate, the timing compared to the common shares valuation date and the financial condition and structure of the Company at the time of the sale.
+As such, the value per share had been benchmarked to the external transactions of Company stock method had been relied on to estimate the total value of its equity.
 Throughout this period, financing rounds were held, which resulted in the issuance of preferred shares.
 The preferred shares were transacted with numerous existing and new investors, and therefore the pricing in these financing rounds was considered a strong indication of fair value.